roytang/blog/content/photos/2021/05/1389968031023988739/index.md

 - sketchdaily
 ---

-Koala knight in a kapsizing kayak #sketchdaily 124/365
+Koala knight in a kapsizing kayak #sketchdaily 124/365 (Correction: 125/365)